 Vitamin D helps calcium build strong bones and aids in muscle function.
 It also helps boost the immune system and helps prevent colon, prostate and breast cancers.

-The Effects of Drinking Alcohol on Vitamin D Absorption
+The Effects of Drinking on Vitamin D Absorption

 Excessive drinking hampers the body’s ability to absorb calcium and Vitamin D. It also affects the liver’s ability to aid in calcium absorption.

 The Effects of Low Levels of Vitamin D in Your Body

 - Severely low levels of Vitamin D can lead to a disease called osteomalacia in adults and rickets in children.

 - A Vitamin D deficiency may result in soft, brittle bones, bone pain, and muscle pain and weakness.